 - Aboriginal cultures emphasize a close relationship with nature, as opposed to control over the natural world.

-- Aboriginal people managed forests with fire and hybridized and irrigated agricultural crops, which meant that their actions did have an impact on the environment – but these activities were done within a sustainable model that emphasized relationships, respect, responsibility, and reciprocity.
+- Aboriginal people managed forests with fire and hybridized and irrigated agricultural crops, which meant that their actions did have an impact on the environment – but these activities were done within a sustainable model that emphasized responsibility and relationships.

-Aboriginal ways of knowing are primarily experiential.
 Many people believe that feeling oneness with the Earth is only possible in a rural or bush setting, when in fact it is possible in any setting, even an urban one (underneath the concrete, the land is still alive; falcons and coyotes live in downtown Toronto).
-Aboriginal peoples see the web of creation everywhere.
+Aboriginal ways of knowing are primarily experiential, and Aboriginal peoples see the web of creation everywhere.

 Although Aboriginal peoples are diverse in their cultural practices and perspectives, their worldviews are similar in many basic respects, including a belief in the interconnectedness of all living things.
 This includes humans as interconnected to other forms of life on the planet, as well as to the planet itself, in an infinite set of systems.
 This vision of interconnectedness is a spiritual doctrine and provides guidance for the human journey through life.
 There are different circles of interaction and interdependence – such as family, community, nation, and creation – and within those circles, there are multiple reciprocal relationships (for example, individual to community, and community to the environment).
 Each life form within each circle is a sacred being; everything has a spirit; and “power with” is valued much more than “power over.”
 Power over is not considered a true form of power; only in relationships defined by respect, reciprocity, and responsibility do human beings reach their full potential and create just societies.
 This unified vision contrasts to the artificial fragmentation of systems within other cultures.